 Data Normalization and Data Transformation for preparing the dataset for the learning algorithms (if needed).

-Is there a correlation between crime and weather?
-Use correlation and linear regression to answer.
+Apply correlation and regression methods to find if there is a correlation between crime and weather.

-Training / Testing data creation to evaluate the performance of our models and fine-tune their hyperparameters.
+Split data into train / test data to evaluate the performance of our models and fine-tune their hyperparameters.

 Model selection and evaluation.
 This will be the final goal; creating a model that predicts the Primary type of crime based on the location description and the beat.

 Data Preprocessing

+As mentioned earlier in the report, two different weather datasets were used to analyze the relation between crime and weather.

+First Dataset (2015 – 2017) (Beach station weather dataset)

 Since we don’t need all the columns out of these datasets, only those columns that are required for our analysis were pulled out during the import of these datasets.
 From the Crime dataset, columns Date, Block, IUCR, Primary Type, Beat, District, Ward, Community Area, FBI Code, Latitude, Longitude, Location, Zip Codes were pulled out.
 From the Weather Dataset, we are only interested in three columns for now.
 Columns Measurement Timestamp, Air Temperature and Total Rain were pulled out.
 The dataset columns were renamed for easy use, date was converted to datetime datatype.
 NA values were dropped from the weather dataset.

-Keeping in mind the vast amount of data, we filtered the dates from both datasets to reflect only data between the years 2010 to 2017 system constraints and the scope of this project.
+Keeping in mind the vast amount of data, we filtered the dates from both datasets to reflect only data between the years 2015 to 2017 since the weather dataset collected from beach stations only has information between these years.
 Once the datasets were filtered by date, both datasets were merged for further analysis.
 This merged dataset is called CW_merged.csv.
-This will be the dataset that will be used for further analysis.
+This merged dataset was only used to find the correlation between weather and crime.
+For all other exploratory data analysis and prediction models, the crime dataset was used on its own so that data from all the years (2001-2019) can be used.